sabi-31/My_Perfect_Arch-linux/README.md

 # 4. Post-Install
 > While we have a working system now, we are missing a lot of utilities which make it actually usuable.
 In this section, I will walk through installing and configuring them.

+Boot into your system, and login as your user.
-### 1. Update Pacman and install essential packages:
+### 1. Update Pacman and install some essential packages:
 1. Drivers and Codecs

 	Generic: